What is Fentanyl? A Parents Guide to Fentanyl & Teens

 Fentanyl is a synthetic opioid analgesic that is 50 to 100 times more potent than morphine.

-However, fentanyl is also used non-medically and has become a significant contributor to the opioid epidemic due to its high potential for misuse and overdose.
+Non-medical fentanyl, also known as illicitly manufactured fentanyl (IMF), made for the illegal drug market, has become a significant contributor to the opioid epidemic due to its high potential for misuse and overdose.

 Unlike natural opioids derived from the opium poppy, fentanyl is entirely man-made.
-Its synthetic nature allows for mass production at a lower cost, which, unfortunately, has led to widespread illicit manufacturing and distribution.
+Its synthetic nature enables mass production at lower cost, leading to widespread illicit manufacturing and distribution.

 Infographic - 70% of drug overdose deaths involve fentanyl - Centers for Disease Control (CDC)